Rodrigo Duterte: Family

 Duterte's father, Vicente, died in 1968 while his mother, Soledad, died on February 4, 2012, at the age of 95.

 In 1973, Duterte married Elizabeth Zimmerman, a flight attendant of German American descent who traces her roots in Tuburan, Cebu.
 They have three children (from eldest to youngest): Paolo ("Pulong"), Sara ("Inday Sara") and Sebastian ("Baste").
 In the 1990s, his son Paolo left the family for more than five years after having a son (Omar Vincent) with Lovelie Sangkola in 1994, which Duterte acknowledged to be "[o]ne of my sad events in my life".
 Sara and Paolo both entered politics in 2007 and 2008 respectively, while Baste, with no interest in politics, initially concentrated on business and surfing but eventually ran and won as vice mayor of Davao City in 2019.
 Sara was elected as Vice President in 2022.

 Duterte has been publicly open about his infidelity while married to Zimmerman and cited it as the reason for his failed marriage.
-According to newspaper columnist Ramon Tulfo, Duterte's various partners included "a then agriculture undersecretary, a governor of a province, a local TV newscaster and a policewoman".
+According to newspaper columnist Ramon Tulfo, Duterte's various alleged partners included "a then agriculture undersecretary, a governor of a province, a local TV newscaster and a policewoman", with Duterte himself admitting in 2016 to having multiple girlfriends such as a cosmetics worker in a shopping mall and a cashier.
 In 1998, Zimmerman filed a petition in the Regional Trial Court of Pasig to nullify her marriage.
 Duterte never appeared in court and did not contest Zimmerman's petition.
 Two years later, the court decided in her favor, ending the 27-year marriage of Duterte and Zimmerman.
 Duterte and Zimmerman have been on good terms in recent years, with Zimmerman stating: "Yes, [Rodrigo] is really a very good leader.
 That is all he is.
 But when it comes to family, he is not capable of taking care of it."
+His daughter, Sara, characterized her family as "broken", calling her relationship with her father as "not very close" up to the time she became mayor in 2010.